 Featured at RENOADDICT.

 Housing efficiency is one of the biggest impacts we can have on the environment and a more efficient home is often kinder on your household bills.
-Below are my top tips for renovating to reduce your carbon footprint and your bills.
+Below are my top tips for renovating sustainably, to reduce your carbon footprint and your bills.

 The Australian Government has produced a useful guide about insulating your home based on your home design and climate.
-Also look at taking advantage of this sunburnt country and all that free solar energy by installing solar panels and a solar hot water system.
+Also, look at taking advantage of this sunburnt country and all that free solar energy by installing solar panels and a solar hot water system.
 You can take this further by buying appliances with the maximum energy star rating.

-The WERS scale ranges from zero to ten stars, at Ecoliv we use five-star WERS glass because not only is the ten-star WERS glass incredibly expensive but it is also only appropriate for high temperature industrial settings.
+The WERS scale ranges from zero to ten stars, at Ecoliv we utilise five-star WERS glass because not only is the ten-star WERS glass incredibly expensive but it is also only appropriate for high temperature industrial settings.
 In other words, totally inappropriate for a residential building!
-By choosing the five-star rating this will give you the optimal balance of cost, thermal performance and efficiency during your sustainable renovations.
+By choosing the five-star rating this will give you the optimal balance of cost, thermal performance and energy efficiency during your sustainable renovations.